-This function defines the position of the displayed decimal point when the transmitter is configured for a voltage or a resistance input.
+This function defines the position of the decimal point in the operating mode when the transmitter is configured for a voltage or a resistance input.

 This function does not appear in the configuration menu when the transmitter is configured for a thermocouple or a resistance thermometer input.